apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-multistatusItems:
+## multistatusItems
 Performs a check of multi-status response body and checks to see what hrefs were returned and whether those had a good (2xx) or bad (non-2xx) response code.
 The overall response status must be 207.

 	Argument: 'okhrefs'
 		A set of hrefs for which a 2xx response status is required.

 	Argument: 'badhrefs'
 		A set of hrefs for which a non-2xx response status is required.

 	Argument: 'prefix'
 		A prefix that is appended to all of the specified okhrefs and badhrefs values.

 	Example:

 	<verify>